 Owing to my unfortunate financial circumstances, the temporary roof has had to survive much longer than expected, but thankfully it's held up well so far.
-There were plenty of additional challenges I faced along the way; some are detailed in other sidebars.
+There were plenty of additional challenges I faced along the way; some are detailed in other Deep Dives.

 More Deep Dives